tcprescott/RomLoader/README.md

 Basically RomLoader is having trouble interacting with the usb2snes.

-Problem: MSU-1 music doesn't play as expected.
+**Problem**: MSU-1 music doesn't play as expected.

-Solutions: In my testing, I've noticed that sometimes the music won't load correctly if another game is currently running, especially other MSU-1 or special chip games.
+**Solution**: In my testing, I've noticed that sometimes the music won't load correctly if another game is currently running, especially other MSU-1 or special chip games.
 Try resetting to the sd2snes menu first before loading your game.

-Problem: MSU-1 music freezes and plays a really loud sound while RomLoader is copying the ROM to the SD card.
+**Problem**: MSU-1 music freezes and plays a really loud sound while RomLoader is copying the ROM to the SD card.

-Solution: This is a current limitation of MSU-1 and usb2snes.
+**Solution**: This is a current limitation of MSU-1 and usb2snes.
 If this is annoying (especially if streaming), go to the sd2snes menu first before loading a ROM.